Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Estimation of model parameters

-and $\hat{\Sigma}_{\eta}$ is
+and $\widehat{\Sigma}_{\eta}$ is

-\begin{remark} To reiterate the idea of our approach, any estimation of the latent process (PCA and Yule-Walker equations, etc.) that can be carried out on the process in terms of its second-order properties, will have its counterpart for the considered model in terms of the observable process by using relation \eqref{e:inverse_link_matrix}.
-We shall exploit this idea again in cross-validation below (Section \ref{sse:estimation-rp}) when selecting $r$ and $p$. \end{remark}
+\begin{remark} To reiterate the idea of our approach, any estimation of the latent process (principal component analysis, Yule-Walker equations, etc.) that can be carried out on the process in terms of its second-order properties, will have its counterpart for the considered model in terms of the observable process by using relation \eqref{e:inverse_link_matrix}.
+We shall exploit this idea again in cross-validation below (Section \ref{sse:estimation-r}) when selecting $r$.
+(See also Supplemental Material for choosing $p$.)
+For principal component analysis, in particular, the relation \eqref{e:inverse_link_matrix} shows how the data covariance matrix $\Sigma_{X}(0)$ should be transformed entry-wise before applying the analysis. \end{remark}